mepharm/academic-kickstart/content/careers/careers.md

 +++

 <h3 style="text-align:center;">FIND A PLACE ON OUR TEAM</h3>
-<p style="text-align:center;">We are problem solvers, scientists, and engineers.
-Every member of our team is dedicated to better products and affordable healthcare.
-We reward our team with highly competitive compensation, great benefits, and the opportunity to do incredible things.</p>

 <p style="text-align:center;">We are actively seeking individuals who share our mission.
 If you are interested, <a href = "/contact" target = "_self">contact us</a>.</p>